 Okay, now let’s enlarge that photo to 84” high to fill a wall (not quite, but we’ll keep the math simple).
 It’s still 3024 pixels high, but now it’s printing at 36 dpi.
 If you thought it looked rough before, this will hurt your eyes.

 Commercial printers generally require artwork that will print at 300 dpi or higher on the page.
-Because wall murals are generally viewed from several feet away, we can get away with lower resolution… like we said above, at 72 dpi it will probably be a little blurry, and at 150 dpi it will be reasonably good.
+Because wall murals are generally viewed from several feet away, we can get away with lower resolution… as we said above, at 72 dpi it will probably be a little blurry, and at 150 dpi it will be reasonably good.

 My Friend Posted a Great Photo on Facebook…